Manage the IoT on an Energy Budget

 Designing for energy efficiency can in some ways be harder than designing a system that does not care about efficiency.
 But in energy-constrained systems, it is well worth the investment.

-We discussed that the application components must be duty-cycled in order to maximize efficiency.
+As discussed, the application components must be duty-cycled to maximize efficiency.
 The same is true for the MCU itself.
 Because they are more sophisticated components, MCUs almost always have more than just an on/off button.
 MCUs have multiple energy modes, where each mode allows a set of capabilities with an associated current consumption overhead.

 Table 2 shows an overview of the energy modes of the EFM32 MCUs.
 MCU energy modes will vary somewhat between MCU.